 An Ecosystem of Participation

-Initial coin offerings (ICOs) are a very popular way for ventures to raise funds for their endeavours.
-Digital companies are developing novel ways of governance as existing models become dated, and needs to be modernized.
-A new enterprise called Adel is a refreshing example of how blockchain is being combined with traditional venture capital seed funding while exposing the challenges and controversial topics in the fintech evolution.
+Initial coin offerings (ICOs) are a very popular way for ventures to raise funds for their endeavors.
+Digital companies are developing novel ways of governance as existing models become dated and need to be modernized.
+A new enterprise called Adel is a refreshing example of how blockchain is being combined with traditional venture capital seed funding while exposing the challenges and controversial topics in the FinTech evolution.

 A New Type of Company